gustwindjs/gustwind/documentation/node-compatibility-plan.md

 ### Phase 4 progress

-- A practical Node build CLI now exists in `gustwind-node/cli.ts`.
+- A practical Node CLI now exists in `gustwind-node/cli.ts`.
-- Current scope is intentionally narrow: version output and static build.
+- Current scope covers version output, static build, development serving, and static build serving.
 - Full command-surface replacement for `gustwind-cli/mod.ts` is still not a target.
 - The quality gate now verifies that the Node CLI can build the repository.